timescale/pgvectorscale/README.md

 In contrast to pgvector, which is written in C, pgvectorscale is developed in [Rust][rust-language] using the [PGRX framework](https://github.com/pgcentralfoundation/pgrx), offering the PostgreSQL community a new avenue for contributing to vector support.

-**Application developer or DBAs** can use pgvectorscale with their PostgreSQL databases.
+**Application developers or DBAs** can use pgvectorscale with their PostgreSQL databases.
    * [Install pgvectorscale](#installation)
    * [Get started using pgvectorscale](#get-started-with-pgvectorscale)